-The office of the Vice-President, Public Affairs, is tasked with managing the Corporation’s reputation and handling communications with its various audiences: employees of ADM and of its partners on the airport sites, users, neighbours, the business community, governments, the media and the general public, along with organizations of interest to ADM such as Airports Council International (ACI) and the International Air Transport Association (IATA).
+The office of the Vice President, Public Affairs, is responsible for managing the airport authority’s reputation and its relationships with various stakeholders: local residents, the business community, governments, the media, the general public, and organizations of interest to ADM such as Airports Council International (ACI) or the International Air Transport Association (IATA).

 Airport Operations, Infrastructure and Air Services Development

 This office of the Vice-President, Airport Operations, Infrastructure and Air Services Development, is responsible for operations at our two airports and for the development of new aviation services.
 Its many duties are shared among the five following departments: